JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-07-27-airbnb-style-guide-chapter-01.md

 title: "ELI50: Airbnb JavaScript Style Guide Chapter 1: Types"
 permalink: "/john-brock-js/airbnb-styleguide-chapter-1"
 ---
 [Airbnb][airbnb], the online marketplace for housing rentals, has a high quality and 'mostly reasonable' style guide for JavaScript, a programming language that adds dynamic behaviors to web browsers.
 Some of the topics in the guide are a bit advanced for beginners.
-This "Explain Like I'm 50" (ELI50) series will act as a plain English guide to the [Airbnb style guide][style guide], because good design principles shouldn't be out of anyone's reach.
+This "Explain Like I'm 50" (ELI50) series will act as a plain English companion-guide to the [Airbnb style guide][style guide], because good design principles shouldn't be out of anyone's reach.

-Each post will cover a chapter of the style guide, beginning with the style rules, followed by an explanation of terminology, and finally why the rules are important.
+Each post will cover a chapter of the style guide and will explain terminology, techniques and the reason behind the rules.

+> # What the heck is ESLint and JSCS?
+Periodically in the guide you'll see links labeled with either ESLint and JSCS.
+These are two popular **linting programs**, which check your for errors, style mistakes, and bad practices in your code.
+I go deeper into them in a soon to be released john-brock.js post but suffice it to say that if you're doing anything more than trivial programming you should be using a linter.
+For JavaScript I would recommend [ESLint][eslint].

 <br>
 ## Chapter 1: Types